Rokkakudo (Kitaibaraki City)

-Rokkaku-do was designed during the Meiji era by Tenshin Okakura, a forerunner of Japanese modern art.
-It is a red hexagonal building and is named “ Kanran-tei,” hich means a place of viewing big ocean waves.
-Tenshin and Taikan Yokoyama, a famous Japanese-style painter, spent time contemplating in the building on the steep, broken cliff.
+Rokkakudo was designed during the Meiji Era (1600 – 1868) by Tenshin Okakura, a forerunner of the Japanese modern art movement.
+Rokkakudo is a red hexagonal building and is also known as ‘Kanrantei’ or ‘place for viewing the ocean waves’.
+Both Tenshin and Taikan Yokoyama, a famous Japanese painter, spent significant periods of time contemplating around this area’s rocky coastline.

 At present, Rokkakudo is open to the public under the supervision of Izura Institute of Arts & Culture, Ibaraki University.